codership/documentation/galeracluster/source/faq.rst

    With Galera, if one master fails, the cluster continues and users can continue to write and read on other nodes.
 With standard MySQL replication, if the master fails, users cannot write until it's restored or replaced--which can involve manual intervention and take good bit of time.

+.. _`faq-galera-on-aws`:
 .. rubric:: Can Galera be used with AWS (Amazon Web Services)?

-.. _`faq-galera-on-aws`:
+.. rst-class:: list-stats

+   Level: Newcomer, Intermediate; Interested: DBAs, Business Managers; Category: General

 .. rst-class:: list-abstract